• 4,000 firms

 5. FixCoaching, script edit or product changeOps or product

 The point isn’t the number — it’s step 4.
-A CES programme that doesn’t loop back into training and product design is telemetry without a steering wheel.
+A CES programme that never loops back into coaching and product design is telemetry without a steering wheel.

 Examples

 Named programmes make the metric concrete.
-Four teams, across three sectors and two continents, treat CES as an operational lever rather than a vanity number.
+Four teams, across three sectors and two continents, treat CES as an operating lever rather than a vanity number, and each one publishes enough detail to copy.

-Zendesk, the San Francisco customer-service platform, ships CES as a native survey type inside its Support product, and its 2024 CX Trends report found 71% of consumers switch brands after a hard-to-resolve issue.
-Teams using Zendesk typically fire the CES prompt in the ticket-closed email.
+Zendesk, the San Francisco customer-service platform, ships CES as a native survey type inside its Support product.
+Its 2024 CX Trends report found 71% of consumers switch brands after a hard-to-resolve issue.

-HubSpot, the Cambridge, Massachusetts marketing and service platform, added a native CES tool to Service Hub in 2019 and now scores every closed conversation from the customer portal.
-Support leads see a dashboard filter that pairs low CES tickets with the agent who handled them, a fast path from data to coaching.
+HubSpot, the Cambridge, Massachusetts marketing and service platform, added a native CES tool to Service Hub in 2019 and now scores every closed conversation.
+Support leads filter low-CES tickets by agent, a fast path from data to coaching.

-Australian Taxation Office (ATO) runs CES against its tax-agent portal every quarter and publishes the results in its annual report, a rare government transparency signal that treats effort as a public-service KPI.
+The Australian Taxation Office (ATO) runs CES against its tax-agent portal each quarter and publishes the results in its annual report, a rare government signal that treats effort as a public-service KPI.

 Related terms